NapesWeaver/rpnapes/README.md

 My first and favorite JS project - much of the code still needs refactoring.

-This calcamatron uses Reverse Polish Notation and also works algebraically.
-The UI includes a visible and interactive stack.
-Programmable.
-Units are supported but no complex maths yet.
+This calcamatron uses Reverse Polish Notation and works algebraically.
+Also, it is programmable.
+The UI includes a visible, interactive, stack that can be saved to a cookie.
+Complex numbers and units are supported as well as opening and saving files.

-This project does not use any JQuery and Works offline.
+The project does not use any JQuery and Works offline.
 Some effort has been made to keep it compatible for backwardly browsers.

 ![Calcamatron](images/screenshots/rpnapes.jpg)

 ![Shifted calcamatron](images/screenshots/rpnapes-2.jpg)

 Features include the ability to open, save, load and run simple code snippets: